viam-soleng/viam-ros2-integration/README.md

 For non-turtlebot4 implementations, update the specific fastdds_rpi.xml file in you implementation.

+### NOTE: ros_camera config on turtlebot4

+The Turtlebot4 machines were deployed with Oak-D cameras, while these robots are docked, the camera is turned off.
+On first boot, the camera will not display an image until the robot moves off the dock.

+When the robot docks, the last image will continue to be shown.

+We will need to think about providing a general solution to this problem rather than implementing something specific to the Turtlebot4.

 ## Contact & Contributions

 We welcome pull requests and issues, if there are any issues you can email us at:

 * [shawn@viam.com](mailto:shawn@viam.com)